SECTION 1. The General Laws are hereby amended by inserting after chapter 175M the following chapter:-

-(1) An employer payroll tax of 7.5 percent will be assessed, exempting the first $20,000 of payroll per establishment, replacing previous spending by employers on health premiums.
-An additional employer payroll tax of 0.5% will be assessed on establishments with 100 or more employees;
+(1) An employer payroll tax of 7.5 percent will be assessed on employee W-2 wages, exempting the first $20,000 of payroll per establishment, replacing previous spending by employers on health premiums.
+An additional employer payroll tax of 0.5 per cent will be assessed on establishments with 100 or more employees;

 (c) An employer, private or public, may agree to pay all or part of an employee’s payroll tax obligation.
-Such payment shall not be considered income for Massachusetts income tax purposes.
+Such payment shall not be considered income to the employee for Massachusetts income tax purposes.

 (d) Default, underpayment, or late payment of any tax or other obligation imposed by the Trust shall result in the remedies and penalties provided by law, except as provided in this section.